What is an ARIA property and Why Does it Matter?

 Why ARIA Matters

-When a form is submitted in more layman’s terms and errors are present, the keyboard must be taken to the first invalid field.
-The user must receive an explanation (both visual and the screen-reader) of the issue with this particular field.
-When a form is submitted successfully, a blind user with a screen-reader should be informed of that, which is a big reason why ARIA matters.
+When a form is submitted in more layperson’s terms and errors are present, the keyboard must be taken to the first invalid field.
+The user must receive an explanation (visual and screen reader) of the issue with this field.
+When a form is submitted successfully, a blind user with a screen reader should be informed of that, which is why ARIA matters.

 It is also important to consider that some people who rely on assistive technology features may be reluctant to upgrade their software.
-Some fear that they will lose the ability to interact with their browser and computer as a whole.
+Some fear they will lose the ability to interact with their browser and computer.
 Due to this, it is crucial to use semantic HTML elements whenever you possibly can.
-As we have written in the past, “Accessibility makes normal websites more available for cell customers whilst using a browser like Chrome or Safari.
-Users can get admission to your internet site whenever anywhere using any tool.
-It is important to create a mobile-pleasant layout to make certain clarity and functionality whilst viewed on a cellphone or tablet.”
+As we have written, “Accessibility makes normal websites more available for cell customers using a browser like Chrome or Safari.
+Users can get admission to your internet site whenever, anywhere, using any tool.
+It is important to create a mobile-pleasant layout to make certain clarity and functionality while viewed on a cellphone or tablet.”